 News

-● Quarry Halt is now being 'serviced' ready for Amersham Heritage Day on 8th September.
+Quarry Halt had another successful outing, this time at Amersham Heritage Day on 8th September.
 And parts of its electrics are being updated, see more detail here.

-● Our twice weekly sessions are back at the Club room.
+● Sessions are twice weekly at the Club room.
 The latest sessions are listed here.
+We will go to one session a week in January 2025 until Spring.

 General News

-Quarry Halt our 4mm exhibition layout is due to be shown at Amersham Heritage Day on the 8th of September.
-We will be in St Mary's Church from about 1pm (after morning service).
-If the interest is anything like the last time we attended we will have people viewing three deep for most of the afternoon!
+Quarry Halt our 4mm exhibition layout was shown at Amersham Heritage Day on the 8th of September.
+It was in St Mary's Church from about 1pm (after morning service).
+Once again the crowds were three to four deep and they were queueing to get in to the church.
+Pictures here.

 The platform starter signal suffered damage at the Bracknell show and needed the main arm replaced.
-So MikeB built a whole new signal with improvements on the original Ratio kit model; finer details, improved ladder, metal arms and lighting in the lamps with miniature LEDs.
+So MikeB has built a whole new signal with improvements on the original Ratio kit model; finer details, improved ladder, metal arms and lighting in the lamps with miniature LEDs.
 We have also moved to servo control of the signal which means they now bounce!
-The arms are set manually but cleared by a sensor as trains pass the signal, a real help during busy exhibiting.
+The arms can be set by push button but cleared by a sensor as trains pass the signal, a real help during busy exhibiting.

 The advanced starter into the fiddle yard area has also been motorised as the manual operation was always very stiff.